 Suspend License to Enforce Child Support

-State Child Support Agencies have a lot of arrows in their quivers to enforce child support arrears – contempt of court proceedings, as well as a variety of civil measures such as garnishing wages, seizing tax returns or bank accounts, suspending licenses (driver’s or professional), triggering a passport suspension with the U.S. Department of State, and more.
+State Child Support Agencies have a lot of arrows in their quivers to enforce child support arrears – contempt of court proceedings, as well as a variety of civil measures such as garnishing wages, seizing tax returns or bank accounts, suspending professional licenses, triggering a passport suspension with the U.S. Department of State, and more.
+Including, of course, suspending licenses to drive.
 In short, if you don’t pay court-ordered support, the state has many, many ways to reach out and touch someone to induce payment, short of actually punishing them.

 However, as the world’s economy is ailing during the Covid pandemic, at least one state has decided it’s time for a lighter approach.
 Rather than taking away a “deadbeat” parent’s ability to earn an income – thereby killing the goose that laid the golden egg – the state will no longer suspend the license of a parent with child support arrears.